inventree/inventree-docs/docs/start/config.md

 ### Authentication Backends

-Custom authentication backends can be used by specifying them here
+Custom authentication backends can be used by specifying them here.
+These can for exampe be used to ad LDAP / AD login to InvenTree

 ## Other Options